-I also felt like I couldn’t talk about it with anyone such as my friends or family or whoever I was dating at the time because they wouldn’t understand me, they wouldn’t understand ED.
+I also felt like I couldn’t talk about it with anyone such as my friends or family or whoever I was dating at the time because they wouldn’t understand me, they wouldn’t understand my eating disorder.
 This was true to a point; they probably wouldn’t ever FULLY understand what I was going through, but that doesn’t mean they didn’t care.
 That doesn’t mean they wouldn’t be willing to listen.

 Sometimes having someone listen to us is all that we need.